-Designed to help the community to understand and take action to protect and conserve our precious water resources and habitats, National Water Week runs throughout the third week of October each year.
+Designed to help the community to understand and take action to protect and conserve our precious water resources and habitats, National Water Week runs in October each year.

-There will be four categories: Prep; Years 1 & 2; Years 3 & 4; and Years 5 & 6.
-Entry is free and posters will be judged on their creativity, as well as the ability to convey water related issues.
+There will be four categories: Prep/Foundation, Years 1 & 2, Years 3 & 4, and Years 5 & 6.
+Entry is free and posters will be judged on their creativity and ability to convey water related topics.

 Entries should be sent along with an entry form to:

-Education Program Manager, Yarra Valley Water, Private Bag 1, Mitcham, VIC 3132
+Education Specialist, Yarra Valley Water, Private Bag 1, Mitcham, VIC 3132

 Email [email protected] for more information.